beginning of content

 When should I call an ambulance?

-Dial triple zero (000) and ask for an ambulance if your child is:
+Dial triple zero (000) and ask for an ambulance if your baby or child is:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.